leanprover/lean4/README.md

 * A **package** is the **fundamental unit of code distribution in Lake**.
 Packages can be sourced from the local file system or downloaded from the web (e.g., via Git).
 The `package` declaration in package's lakefile names it and [defines its basic properties](#package-configuration-options).

 * A **lakefile** is the Lean file that configures a package.
-It defines how to view, edit, build, and run the code within it and specifies what other packages it may require in order to do so.
+It defines how to view, edit, build, and run the code within it, and it specifies what other packages it may require in order to do so.

 * A **dependency** is a package required by another package and the package requiring it is its **dependent**.
 See the [Adding Dependencies section](#adding-dependencies) for details on how to specify dependencies.

 * A **workspace** is the **broadest organizational unit in Lake**.
 It bundles together a package (termed the **root**), its transitive dependencies, and Lake's environment.
 Every package can operate as the root of a workspace and the workspace will derive its configuration from this root.

-* A **module** is **the smallest unit of code visible to Lake's build system**.
+* A **module** is the **smallest unit of code visible to Lake's build system**.
 It is generally represented by a Lean source file and a set of binary libraries (i.e., a Lean `olean` and `ilean` plus a system shared library if `precompileModules` is turned on).
 Modules can import one another in order to use each other's code and Lake exists primarily to facilitate this process.

-* A **(Lean) library** is a collection of modules that share a single configuration.
+* A **Lean library** is a collection of modules that share a single configuration.
 Its modules are defined by its source directory, a set of **module roots**, and a set of **module globs**.
 See the [Lean Libraries section](#lean-libraries) for more details.

 * A **Lean binary executable** is a binary executable (i.e., a program a user can run on their computer without Lean installed) built from a Lean module termed its **root** (which should have a `main` definition).
 See the [Binary Executables section](#binary-executables) for more details.